-• Cost Method - The investment is recorded as other assets at acquisition cost and dividends received by the Company are recorded as noninterest income.
-The carrying value of the investment is written down if considered to be Other-Than-Temporary-Impaired ("OTTI").
-The cost method of accounting is used when either BNY Mellon's share in the voting stock or equity of the investee is less than 20% or it has little influence over management of the investee.

-- Equity Method - The investment is initially recorded as other assets at acquisition cost and is subsequently adjusted to recognize the Company's proportionate share of the investee's earnings or losses.
+- Cost Method The investment is recorded as other assets at acquisition cost and dividends received by the Company are recorded as noninterest income.
+The carrying value of the investment is written down if considered to be other-than-temporary-impaired ("OTTI").
+The cost method of accounting is used when either BNY Mellon's share in the voting stock or equity of the investee is less than 20% or it has little influence over management of the investee. - Equity Method The investment is initially recorded as other assets at acquisition cost and is subsequently adjusted to recognize the Company's proportionate share of the investee's earnings or losses.
 Distributions and dividends received from the investee are recorded as a reduction in the investment.
 The carrying value of the investment is written down if considered to be OTTI.
 The equity method of accounting is used when BNY Mellon's share in the voting stock or equity of the investee is between 20% and 50%, and it does not otherwise effectively control the investee, but has significant influence over operating and financial policies of the investee.
-This influence can be indicated in several ways, such as, representation on the investee's board of directors, participation in policy-making processes, material intercompany transactions, interchange of key managers/ personnel, or technological dependency. - Consolidation Method The financial statements • of the investee and BNY Mellon are combined line-by-line as if they were one entity, with a noncontrolling ownership shown if less than 100% of the investee is owned.
-Certain VIEs may be required to be consolidated in accordance with Financial Accounting Standards Board ("FASB") ASC 810, Consolidation and ASU 2009-17, Consolidation.
-VIEs evaluated under ASC 810 are consolidated when BNY Mellon absorbs a majority of the VIEs expected losses, receives a majority of the VIEs expected gains or both.
-VIEs evaluated under ASU 2009-17 are consolidated when BNY Mellon is determined to have a controlling financial interest in the VIE. - Fair Value Method Equities such as seed capital and venture capital investments are accounted for at fair value.
+This influence can be indicated in several ways, such as, representation on the investee's board of directors, participation in policy-making processes, material intercompany transactions, interchange of key managers/ personnel, or technological dependency. - Consolidation Method The financial statements of the investee and BNY Mellon are combined line-by-line as if they were one entity, with a non-controlling ownership shown if less than 100% of the investee is owned.
+Certain VIEs may be required to be consolidated in accordance with FASB ASU 2015-02, "Consolidation (Topic 810), Amendments to the Consolidation Analysis."
+VIEs evaluated under Topic 810, as amended by ASU 2015-02, are consolidated when BNY Mellon is determined to have a controlling financial interest in the VIE.

+Fair Value Method - Equities such as seed capital and venture capital investments are accounted for at fair value.
 Seed capital investments in funds that are non-listed, which generally include limited partnerships, limited liability or offshore/ overseas structured hedge funds and hedge fund of funds, are not within the scope of ASC 320 and are recorded as other assets.
 New investment funds may require an investment of seed capital by the Company which will allow the fund to begin purchasing assets in accordance with the fund's objectives.
 We apply the fair value option under ASC 825 to all seed capital investments.
 All mark-to-market gains and losses related to these investments, which are classified as other assets, are recorded as investment income.
 Dividend and interest income is recorded as investment income.
 Venture capital activities consist of investments in private equity funds, mezzanine financings, leveraged bond funds and direct equity investments.
 As part of its venture capital investments, the Company may enter into commitments to provide additional equity or financing.
 Fair values for private equity funds are generally based upon information provided by fund sponsors and our knowledge of the underlying portfolio while mezzanine financing and direct equity investments are based upon our internal models.